sayan-hi/zkp-credential-framework/docs/architecture.md

 ### 3. Verifier

-The verifier validates proofs while learning nothing beyond their validity.
+The verifier Receives the ZKP verifies its mathematical validity while learning nothing beyond their validity (Gets only a YES/NO - never raw data).

+b = Verify(vk, π, x) → {0,1}
+Cannot extract attribute value
+Cannot link across sessions

 - Verifies issuer signatures on commitments
 - Validates zero-knowledge proofs for correctness and soundness